alienarex/c_plusplus_solutions/Laboration_1/README.md

 ## Procedures
 For software used in this laboratory, see "Environment & Tools".
 All source code used in this laboratory is in the file "main.cpp".
-In the file there are two methods: main() and isCorrectLength().
+In the file there are two methods: main() and countDigits().
-Content in isCorrectLength() is the functions for validate that the input number is consistent with the requirements (2019-11-19 the required number of digits is five (5).)
+Content in countDigits() is the functions for validate that the input number is consistent with the requirements (2019-11-19 the required number of digits is five (5).)
 Content in main(): Function for ensure the integrity of the code (input control).
-Method call to isCorrectLength() and all the algorithms for calculate if the validated number is a palindrome.
+Method call to countDigits() and all the algorithms for calculate if the validated number is a palindrome.

 ###Problems: